 ACGC provides various professional development opportunities for educators and the public to devleope their skills in global citizenship education.
 To hear of upcoming opportunities, subscribe to our Teach newsletter.

-The aim of the Community of Practice was to provide a collaborative forum for teachers from across Alberta to discuss important equity, diversity, human rights, social justice and global citizenship issues; to learn from each other; to share resources and best practices, and to explore new ideas in a safe space of mutual trust and respect.
+Participants will join discussions with other educators around the province who are passionate about connecting and expanding students’ engagement with local and global realities.
+The aim of these roundtables is to provide a collaborative forum for participants to learn from each other’s lived experience, share best practices, and explore new ideas in a safe space of mutual trust and respect.